 Fast forward 15 years and I was invited to record a particularly powerful fig tree on the mid-north coast of NSW at Kinchela.
 This massive tree grew at the Kinchela Boys Home, a 'training farm' for Aboriginal boys removed from their familes during the Stolen Generations.
 Boys as young at 7 were chained to this tree overnight as punishment.
 The anchor for the chain can still be seen, emerging from the trunk today (The home finally closed in 1970).
 In October 2015 during a reunion of survivors of the Kinchela Boys Home, the former interns agreed to be photographed under this tree, despite many of them holding fearful recollections of this place.

-The Kinchela tree has rekindled my desire to collect new stories and update other stories of trees, with the plan to republish the original 1999 Tree Stories book as Tree Stories II in 2019 (20 years after the first publication).
+The Kinchela tree has rekindled my desire to collect new stories and update other stories of trees, with the plan to republish the original 1999 Tree Stories book as Tree Stories II (20 years after the first publication).
 If you have a tree story you would like to share, please contact me via email firstname.lastname@example.org

 I also visited the Collymongle carved trees which were removed from their original ceremonial site on Banaway Bora Ground in the early 1940’s.